 [NB the drawings in the photo were drawn by Keith, the 3D objects were made previously by Scott Olsen’s students.]”

 “Keith’s book on the geometry of flowers and two buildings he designed (the Krishnamurti Centre and the Art Barn at Brockwood Park School) were an inspiration to me even before I knew who he was or that there was a school of traditional arts in London.
 When co-incidences lead me to discover the School of Traditional Arts, I was moved to finally find an art school which appealed to me and I decided to give it a go.
 I felt right at home when I started there, and I fell in love with geometry and pigments.
 Keith was not teaching or lecturing any more when I did my studies, yet I was lucky enough to meet him on a few occasions and I was touched by his kindness, humour and knowledge.
 Now I am a painter and I explore and teach geometry knowing that my life would not have taken that path without Keith’s work and the school he started, so I am forever thankful.”

 Hommage a Keith Critchlow, L.R.G., 2020

-As a SPECIAL TRIBUTE to our late President Emeritus on the anniversary of his passing we will be adding to the EXTENDED LECTURE ARCHIVE a series of audio recordings of the Temenos lectures he gave over the last 30 years.
-The first one is available here: Chartres (5th October 1993), dedicated to, and introduced by Dr Kathleen Raine and delivered in the presence of the Patron of the Academy, HRH the Prince of Wales.
+As a SPECIAL TRIBUTE to our late President Emeritus on the anniversary of his passing we have added to our EXTENDED LECTURE ARCHIVE a series of audio recordings of the Temenos lectures he gave over the last 30 years.
+The first one is available here: Chartres (5th October 1993), dedicated to, and introduced by Dr Kathleen Raine and delivered in the presence of the former HRH the Prince of Wales.